 You may also use the dusk/dark strategy if you’re having trouble finding a decent moment to photograph during the day.

-How To Shoot Real Estate Photography?
+How to Take Real Estate Photos?

 Step 1: Planning